SebastianElvis/english-research-lint/README.md

   - e.g. miR instead of micro RNA
 - If you must use acronyms, define them separately in the abstract, each table/figure, and the text.
   - For long papers, redefine occasionally (as readers don't typically read start to finish).

+## 4. Writing Process

+### 4.1 Overview of the Writing Process

+1. **Prewriting** (70%)
+   - Collect, synthesise, and organise info
+   - Branstorm take-home messgaes
+   - Work out ideas away from the computer
+   - Develop a roadmap/outline
+2. **Writing the first draft** (10%)
+   - Put facts/ideas together in organised prose
+3. **Revision** (20%)
+   - Read the work out loud
+   - Get rid of clutter
+   - Do a verb check
+   - Get feedback from others

+**Bad examples:**
+- What will happen if mixing prewriting and writing
+  - Write a paragraph, google for data/statistics/..., be distracted from the big picture, and the section ends up with chaos.
+- What will happen if mixing writing and revision
+  - Be distracted by details and lose big pictures

+### 4.2.
+The Pre-writing Step

+#### 4.2.1.
+Organising info

+- Get organised first
+  - DON'T try to write and gather info simultaneously
+  - Gather and organise info BEFORE writing the first draft
+- Have your own organisational system
+  1. Read a lot of papers
+  2. Write critical info in a single document
+  3. Organise them
+  4. Have the roadmap of the paper
+  5. Develop the roadmap to a more detailed structure

+#### 4.2.2.
+Brainstorm

+- Stay away from the computer
+- "Write" on the go!
+  - When exercising, driving, waiting, multitasking...
+- Work out take-home messages
+- Organise your paper
+- Write memorable lines/words

+#### 4.2.3 Compositional organisation

+- Similar paragraphs should be grouped/merged
+- DON'T "Bait-and-Switch" readers too many times
+  - Bait-and-Switch: Argument for A, argument for B, argument for A, ...
+  - When discussing a controversy, follow this routine
+    1. All arguments
+    2. All counter-arguments
+    3. All rebuttals

+### 4.3.
+The Writing Step

+- DON'T be a perfectionist
+- The goal of the first draft is to get the ideas down in complete sentences **in order**
+- Focus on logical organisation more than sentence-level details

+### 4.4.
+The Revision Step

+#### 4.4.1.
+Read your work out loud

+- Brain processes spoken words different than written words.

+#### 4.4.2.
+Do a verb check

+- Lackluster verbs (e.g., is, are)
+- Passive verbs (e.g., was observed)
+- Buried verbs (e.g., long_subject... verb... )

+#### 4.4.3.
+Cut clutter

+- Dead weight words/phrases (e.g., it should be emphasised that...)
+- Empty words/phrases (e.g., basic tenets of, important)
+- Long words/phrases that can be short
+- Unnecessary jargon/acronyms
+- Repetitive words/phrases (e.g., teaches clinicians/guides clinicians)
+- Adverbs (e.g., very, really, quite, basically)

+#### 4.4.4.
+Do an organisational (high-level) review
+- Tag each paragraph with a phrase/sentence summarising the main point
+- Move paragraphs abound to improve logical flow and bring similar ideas together

+#### 4.4.5.
+Get feedback from others

+- Preferably outside your department
+- Without technical background, they should easily grasp
+  - main findings
+  - take-home messages
+  - significance of the work
+- Ask them to point out particularly hard-to-read sentences/paragraphs

+#### 4.4.6.
+Get editing help

+- Find a good editor to edit your work

+### 4.5.
+Checklist for the final draft

+#### 4.5.1.
+Check for consistency

+- Inconsistency
+  - Things that are contradictory in different places

+#### 4.5.2.
+Check for numerical consistency

+- Do the numbers in the Abstract match the numbers in tables/figures/text?
+- DO the numbers in the text match those in the tables/figures?
+- Do the numbers in each table/figure match those in other tables/figure?

+#### 4.5.3.
+Check your references

+- Do you have "reference to nowhere"?
+- Reference does not provide the indicated info/fact, including
+  - Authors misinterpreted/exaggerated the findings from the original source
+  - Reference cites a secondary source than a primary source (i.e., citation propagation).
+  - AUthors mis-numbered the references.

+Summary
+- Always cite/go back to primary sources!
+- Assume that other authors have made errors in citing sources!